top of page

 Finally it's time to roll and shape your cinnamon rolls.
 Gently lift from the long side (the 14 inch side) and tightly roll your dough into a log.
 Ensuring the seam is on the bottom of the log, use a sharp knife to cut off about a quarter inch on each end using a back and forth motion to cut.
 Then, measure out your 9 cinnamon rolls, each should be about an inch and a half.
 I like to score first making marks across the log so I'll know where to cut.
 When you place the rolls into your lined square pan, you can take the "tail" or end of your cinnamon roll and gently tuck it underneath (you can see this in the photos below).
 This will help to ensure they don't separate or burst open when baking.

-You'll cover your cinnamon rolls again for a little less time this round for your final proof.
-When they're ready your rolls should be touching one another.
 Then it's time to bake!
 Your rolls are ready when they're lightly golden on the top and you want to frost your rolls when they're still warm - about 10 or 15 minutes after they leave the oven.
 I used vanilla bean in my frosting because I think it gives not only a special flavor but look too.
 Vanilla extract will work great here too though so use whatever you have on hand.

 Ingredients: